mouktardev/tinybase-crud-starter/README.md

-# Opinionated CRUD Tinybase Starter
+# Opinionated CRUD tinybase starter

 This CRUD starter use `indexedDB` to persist your changes to build local first apps and combines the best tools for building modern web applications: